Melanie Dooley

 Her job is so much fun, says communication studies alumna Melanie Dooley who now works at MediaWorks.

-“I’m responsible for producing audio that sonically identifies a radio station.
+“I’m the senior audio producer for The Breeze and Mai FM.
+I'm also the corporate voice for Mai FM.
+I’m responsible for producing audio that sonically identifies a radio station.
 Each radio station has a different format, and I’ll use appropriate sound effects, sound design and music that complements this radio format.

 Melanie is proud of being the first female full-time imaging production engineer in New Zealand.

 “Our field doesn’t have a lot of women doing audio production, but we now have a group of young females who are making some stellar imaging.
 I’m excited to see us all flourish in the industry.
 I was nominated in the Best Station Imaging category at the 2021 New Zealand Radio Awards together with my colleague.
-Being nominated in this category was always a massive goal for me, so I was really proud of this.
+In 2024, I was nominated for Best Station Imaging at the New Zealand Radio and Podcast Awards for Mai FM.
+This was my first nomination as the sole producer and it was a massive career highlight for me!
 However, I’d say my biggest achievement in my career is making myself and my team proud of the audio I’m making.”

 Finding her path